 “What sort of payout can I expect for whiplash claims” is the most common questions for people who have made a whiplash compensation claim.
 The answer to the whiplash compensation payout question depends on your whiplash symptoms, the impact on you, your whiplash compensation payout entitlement, and the legal process.

-Typical symptoms of whiplash may include headaches, dizziness, neck pain, should and back pains, numbness and weakness including pins and needles, visual disturbance, ringing ears, nausea, drowsiness or confusion, and more.
+Typical symptoms of whiplash may include headaches, dizziness, neck pain, shoulder and back pains, numbness and weakness including pins and needles, visual disturbance, ringing ears, nausea, drowsiness or confusion, and more.
 Cognitive symptoms in general, take longer to manifest.
-Typical symptoms of cognitive complaints after a whiplash injury may include complaints of forgetfulness, poor concentration, becoming easily distracted compare to pre-injury state, and increased irritability.
+Typical symptoms of cognitive complaints after a whiplash injury may include complaints of forgetfulness, poor concentration, becoming easily distracted compared to the pre-injury state, and increased irritability.
 Physical symptoms of whiplash injury often easier to detect, and the cognitive symptoms can often go unnoticed until it starts to have a significant impact on whiplash injury victim’s daily life.
 By then, the statutory expiration period may have passed.
 The statutory limitation period for most personal injury claims is 3 years from the date of the motor vehicle accident.

 Whiplash Injury Can have impact on your work and your enjoyment of life

 In most of whiplash injuries, treatment often involves pain management through analgesia and allied medical treatments such as physiotherapy and hydrotherapy.
 The treatment time is often hard to predict due to the individual differences in the injuries.
 In the case of several and persistent symptoms, it could make it difficult to carry on daily actives at work or at home.
 When the loss of normal enjoyment of life and ability to perform employed duty occurs, it may lead to further complications like anxiety or depression.
-At Foyle Legal, we have seen sedentary office workers who suffered what it appears to be a minor whiplash, but it results in inability to perform prolonged sedentary work due to the whiplash caused back and sprain injuries.
-There also cases, whereby the increased irritability post the injury result in strains on relationships at home, and at work.
+At Foyle Legal, we have seen sedentary office workers who suffered what it appears to be minor whiplash, but it results in inability to perform prolonged sedentary work due to the whiplash caused back and sprain injuries.
+There also cases, whereby the increased irritability post the injury results in strains on relationships at home, and at work.

 What Whiplash Compensation I can claim?